WHITE COLLAR CRIME & FRAUD

 Nevada workers compensation fraud – is the act of lying to get more money from workers compensation insurance.

-Obtain the services of a Las Vegas white collar crime lawyer to avoid some of the consequences of these charges, ranging from minor charges such as anger management and marital counseling, to much more serious charges, including significant jail time.
+Retain the services of a Las Vegas white collar crime lawyer to avoid some of the consequences of these charges, ranging from minor charges such as anger management and marital counseling, to much more serious charges, including significant jail time.